nelenivy/es_maching/README.md

 # cikm2016 dataset

+* Top-30 candidates are retrieved by retriever and then classified by reranker
+* The target is classification of positive pairs

 | Algorithm                                         | F1 Score | Precision | Recall |
 |---------------------------------------------------|----------|-----------|--------|
 | Late fusion, RNN                                  | 0.39     | 0.39      | 0.39   |